alwynd/UnrealEngineLibrary/README.md

 - Types
 - Thumbnails from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store) (No actual assets, only thumbnails and meta data)

-It requires Cygwin, with JQ installed to function.
+It uses Powershell with a custom query string that is passed to a script template, for obtaining matching asset json, then displays their thumbnails in the UI.

 ---